logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/jdbc.md

 1. Select "JDBC" as connector protocol.
 2. Enter the JDBC connection url.
 This can for example also contain the username and password.
-3. Add additional key/value arguments to be passed to the connection.
+3. Add additional key/value arguments to be passed to the connection, such as username or password.
 These might differ by database.

     !!! note